pantheon-systems/documentation/source/_docs/custom-upstream.md

 For corporate or higher education customers, Custom Upstreams is included in all [Pantheon Enterprise](https://pantheon.io/pantheon-enterprise){.external} and [Pantheon EDU](https://pantheon.io/edu){.external} accounts.
 You can learn more by reaching out to our accounts team using the forms on the pages linked here.

 <Alert title="Note" type="info">
 Support for Custom Upstreams requires that the externally hosted upstream repository is connected properly to the platform.
-For details, see <a href="/docs/support/#custom-upstreams" data-proofer-ignore>Get Support</a>.
+For details, see [Get Support](/docs/support/#custom-upstreams).
 If you are considering a Composer based workflow, refer to [Composer Fundamentals and Workflows](/docs/composer/).
 </Alert>

 ## Benefits